 Diamond push-ups are a compound exercise that you can do at home or at the gym and it puts emphasis on the triceps and core.
+It’s one of the more advanced variations of the standard push-up that puts more emphasis on the middle part of the chest.
 The key is to form a triangle shape with your hand and position this at the center of your chest.
 The index finger touches the opposite index finger, and the thumb touches the opposing thumb, creating a diamond shape figure.

 The primary muscles used in triangle push-ups are the pectoralis major, triceps, anterior deltoids, and biceps.
 The secondary muscles worked are the rectus abdominis, obliques, quadriceps, and glutes as they are used for stabilization when performing this exercise.